Particular/docs.particular.net/samples/servicecontrol/events-subscription/sample.md

 ### HeartbeatStopped and HeartbeatRestored events

-The `HeartbeatStopped` event is emitted whenever an endpoint fails to send a control message at an expected interval.
+The `HeartbeatStopped` event is emitted whenever an endpoint fails to send a control message within the expected interval.
 The `HeartbeatRestored` event is emitted whenever the endpoint successfully sends a control message again.

 Note: The monitor must receive at least one control message before it can observe that the endpoint stopped responding.